HDLahlou/robotics_final_project/README.md

  #### Finding the best path

-The function `find_path` finds the shortest path from `starting_position` (monster's robot current cell) and `goal` (player's current cell). `open_list` and `closed_list` are intialized as empty arrays; then, `starting_position` is appended to `open_list`
+The function `find_path` finds the shortest path from `starting_position` (monster's robot current cell) and `goal` (player's current cell). `open_list` and `closed_list` are  initialized as empty arrays; then, `starting_position` is appended to `open_list`

  While the `open_list` is not empty, set `q` equal to cell with the smallest value of `f` in the `open_list`

-- `q` has an array four `successors` in the order of north, east, south, and west.
-Each successor is intialized as `-1`.
+- `q` has an array of four `successors` in the order of north, east, south, and west.
+Each successor is initialized as `-1`.

 - `check_north` checks if the robot can go north from `q`.
 The cell at `[2][2]` in the grid image has a successor to its north and its east, as indicated by the blue arrows.
 If the robot is not blocked by a wall, create a temporary cell equal to the `Cell` north of of `q`, and set `q` as its parent.
 Calculate the temporary cell's value of `g`, `h`, and `f`.
-Lastly, if this temporary cell is not blocked by light, we set the north succssor of this cell equal to `temp_cell`.
+Lastly, if this temporary cell is not blocked by light, we set the north successor of this cell equal to `temp_cell`.
 We determine this by looking at the provided values in `blocked_by_light` and seeing if it any of the entries within the list match the currently observed cell.
 Otherwise, the successor remains equal to `-1`.

 - Repeat this process for the other directions with the functions `check_east`, `check_south`, and `check_west`.